 Anse Major is a must especially if you are staying in Beau Vallon and you enjoy hiking.
 You can take the bus 21 until Ben Ombre station, or you can leave your car at the end of the Ben Ombre road and walk from there to Anse Major.
 The hike takes around one hour and is relatively easy since you walk straight, and you can’t get lost, but it will be hot.
 The gorgeous path takes you to a beautiful, empty beach.
 The views are spectacular, and the water is crystal clear but be aware the waves cand be huge sometimes.

 CAP TERNAY & BAIE TERNAY BEACH, MAHE ISLAND

 Coordinates: 4°38’30.9″S 55°22’48.6″E

 Leave the car before the gates and make your way to the beach.
 It will take no more than 5 minutes.
 You’ll pass some buildings on your left-hand side with people leaving there.
-Then you’ll pass some abandoned buildings as here was the Seychelles Youth Village.
+Then you’ll pass some abandoned buildings as here was the Seychelles Youth Village in the eighties.
 You can imagine how the kids lived here, how their life used to be.

 - All beaches are accessible from the water, so you can easily find a Taxi Boat to take you to those places.
 But where’s the fun?

 - Be sure to pack plenty of water and food as there are no amenities on any of these beaches.

 - Use insect repellent, sunscreen, a hat for sun and sunglasses.

 - Wear trekking shoes or similar and forget the flip flops as the rocks are slippery most of the time.